neuschaefer/reform-handbook/src/source/linux.rst

 Clock
 -----

-The motherboard of MNT Reform has a battery-backed realtime clock chip (PCF8523T, U5).
+The motherboard of MNT Reform has a battery-backed real-time clock chip (PCF8523T, U5).
 This chip saves the date and time even if your system is shut down or loses power.
 You can interact (as ``root``) with the clock using the ``hwclock`` tool.
 Review ``man hwclock`` for the details.

 Network
 -------